Frequently Asked Questions

 Upon arrival to check in, you can park temporarily on East Elm Ave.
 Once you are checked in, you will be directed to the Waterston Avenue parking lot for the day.
 We will provide a temporary parking permit at check in to display on your dashboard.

 How do I get to campus?

 How do I know where to go for NSO?

-Check in for both events will be on the front lawn of the college.
+Check in for August will be on the front lawn of the college.
 You can enter at the main gate on East Elm Avenue.
 In the case of inclement weather, check in will take place in the Lahue Physical Education Center.